NixOS/nix.dev/source/tutorials/nix-language.md

               f 1
     «lambda @ (string):2:8»

-The `lambda` indicates the resulting value is a function.
+The `lambda` indicates the resulting value is an anonymous function.

 Applying that to another argument yields the inner body `x + y`, which can now be fully evaluated.